arangodb/kube-arangodb/docs/user/storage_resource.md

 - the dynamic cleanup of PersistentVolume's (created by the operator) after one is released.

+The provisioned volumes will have a capacity that matches the requested capacity of volume claims.

 ## Specification reference

 Below you'll find all settings of the `ArangoLocalStorage` custom resource.